ironmeld/builder-hex0/README.md

 ```

 Reads hex0 from the input file, converts to binary, and writes to the output file.

+### The f (flush) command

+The `f` command writes the memory file named `/dev/hda` to the disk.
+The `f` command should immediately be followed by a newline character.
+Note the flush command does not execute immediately.
+The next command is read from the hard drive, then the flush is performed, and finally the command is executed.
+This supports performing a "kexec" command to launch another kernel.
+If the flush was performed immediately, it might overwrite the kexec command on the disk and so it is delayed until after the next command is read from the drive.

 ## The Hex0 Builder System Interface